A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games: Introduction

-In addition to the family of applicable games and the dimension of parameter space, this note identifies and illustrates six additional differences between CSE and SCE.
-To formally illustrate these technical differences, in this note, we will focus on the class of multi-stage games with observed actions, using the framework of \cite{fudenberg1991perfect}.
+This paper identifies and illustrates six qualitatively distinct differences between CSE and SCE in multistage games with observed actions, providing a unified setting in which their similarities and differences can be directly compared.
+The paper highlights, through a series of illustrative examples, the scope, insights, and implications of each concept in this common class of dynamic games, with clear and intuitive derivations.
+We are also hopeful that this paper might help to guide future researchers who seek to design experiments that test the predictions of CSE and SCE or identify different cursed-type players within the same setting.
+More generally, for researchers facing empirical observations that standard sequential equilibrium cannot account for, this paper provides a systematic comparison of CSE and SCE to clarify how each concept might be applied to such observations.

+The paper proceeds as follows.
 We next introduce the framework and the two solution concepts in Section \ref{sec:prelim}.
-After that, we will discuss and illustrate the rest of the six differences between CSE and SCE in Section \ref{sec:differences} which are organized as follows:
+After that, we will discuss and illustrate the six differences between CSE and SCE in Section \ref{sec:differences} which are organized as follows: